Marketplace Integration Toolkit Initial Setup

 Salesforce does not provide support for the Commerce Marketplace Integration Toolkit.
 The Toolkit is provided as a technical reference that demonstrates how to integrate Commerce Marketplace with B2C Commerce.
 You can adapt the Toolkit to work with other platforms.

-We don't recommend using the free tier due to the limitations, otherwise choose based on your expected load.
+We don't recommend using the Eco tier due to dyno sleeping.
+Choose your dyno based on your expected load.

 With the source code in hand, configure the Heroku CLI logging in with your account. https://devcenter.heroku.com/articles/heroku-cli